Reference + log

 - Frame dropping.
 Violates pixel-perfect playback.
 The acceptance bar requires every captured entry to render on its captured beat.

 - Timing compression before throughput work.
-The timing-bearing matrix public average is now +0.2708% over target / 99.7337% target speed, with several worse CD-bound outliers; compressing the timing files would expose the same throughput bottleneck without fixing it.
+The timing-bearing matrix public average is now +0.1571% over target / 99.8440% target speed, with three remaining CD-/data-shape-bound outliers; compressing the timing files would expose the same throughput bottleneck without fixing it.

 - Reintroducing FG1 / ADS / TTM runtime paths.
 Those are retired from the active public path.
 The PS1 executable links only the scene-playback runtime plus the minimal background / audio / input / CD layers it needs.